google/turbinia/README.md

   -p POLL_INTERVAL, --poll_interval POLL_INTERVAL
                         Number of seconds to wait between polling for task state info
-  -t TASK, --task TASK  The name of a single Task to run locally (must be used
-                        with --run_local.
   -T, --debug_tasks     Show debug output for all supported tasks -w, --wait            Wait to exit until all tasks for the given request have
                         completed